-A. Sutherland - AncientPages.com - Our journey to the past takes us to the mysterious Kültepe that was once part of the kingdom of the Hittites.
+A. Sutherland - AncientPages.com - Mysterious Kültepe was once part of the kingdom of the Hittites.
 Excavations revealed ancient artifacts, clay tablets, and intriguing prehistoric structures.
 Kültepe still has much to reveal.

 Kültepe, in Turkish means “Ash Hill,” is an archaeological site located in the Kayseri Province.
 In the past, it was the capital of the ancient Kingdom of Kanesh and the center of a complex network of Assyrian trade colonies in the 2nd millennium B.C.